 Some reviewers note that the handles and lid heat up while cooking, so potholders are recommended.

 Material: Hard-anodized aluminum | Capacity: 2.5 quarts, 4.5 quarts | Maximum Temperature: 500 degrees

 Best for Induction Stoves: Le Creuset Enameled Cast Iron Signature Saucepan

-What We Like: Rounded base, wear-resistant enamel, comes in several colors, compatible with any cooktop
+What We Love: Rounded base, wear-resistant enamel, comes in several colors, compatible with any cooktop

 Though induction cooktops are increasing in popularity, it’s not always clear if a pan is induction-safe.
-Cast iron saucepans are compatible with induction, so this pan by Le Creuset is a safe choice for induction users.
-It is especially reliable for recipes that call for high-heat settings because it is oven-safe up to 500 degrees Fahrenheit.
+Cast-iron saucepans are compatible with induction, so this pan by Le Creuset is a safe choice for induction users.
+It is especially reliable for recipes that call for high-heat settings because it is oven-safe up to 500 degrees.

 Enamel cast iron is not only a heavy-duty material for your saucepan.
 It also comes in a variety of colors, so you’re sure to find a color that matches your kitchen or the rest of your Le Creuset cookware.